Garth Snow

 Garth E. Snow (born July 28, 1969) is an American former professional ice hockey goaltender and former general manager, president, and alternate governor of the New York Islanders of the NHL.

-Drafted by the Quebec Nordiques in the sixth round of the 1987 NHL Entry Draft, Snow began his NHL career in the 1993–94 season, playing for the Nordiques.
+Drafted by the Quebec Nordiques in the sixth round of the 1987 NHL entry draft, Snow began his NHL career in the 1993–94 season, playing for the Nordiques.
 He also played for the Philadelphia Flyers, Vancouver Canucks, Pittsburgh Penguins, and New York Islanders, with whom he retired after the 2005–06 season.
 He was inducted into the Rhode Island Hockey Hall of Fame in 2019.

 Playing career

-Snow was drafted by the Quebec Nordiques out of Mount Saint Charles Academy in the sixth round of the 1987 NHL Entry Draft.
+Snow was drafted by the Quebec Nordiques out of Mount Saint Charles Academy in the sixth round of the 1987 NHL entry draft.
 He attended the University of Maine for four years, leading the National Collegiate Athletic Association (NCAA) in wins for three consecutive seasons.
 After helping lead the team to a 42–1–2 record and the NCAA Championship in 1993, he was named to the All-Tournament team.
 After spending the majority of the 1993–94 playing for the United States, including participating in the 1994 Winter Olympics, he began his professional career, appearing in five games for the Nordiques.

 Snow recorded 32 wins in 62 games for the Cornwall Aces of the AHL during the 1994–95.
 After the Quebec franchise relocated to become the Colorado Avalanche, Snow was traded to the Philadelphia Flyers for two draft picks during the offseason.
-Snow served as the backup goaltender to veteran Ron Hextall for over two seasons, sharing playing time with Hextall during the Flyers' run to the Stanley Cup Finals in the 1996–97, notably playing in Game 2 of the Finals.
+Snow served as the backup goaltender to veteran Ron Hextall for over two seasons, sharing playing time with Hextall during the Flyers' run to the Stanley Cup Final in the 1996–97, notably playing in Game 2 of the Finals.
 Near the trade deadline in the 1997–98, he was traded to the Vancouver Canucks for Sean Burke.

 As a Canuck in the 1998–99 season, he registered career highs in games played (65), wins (20), and shutouts (6).
 His workload was reduced the following season, and he signed with the Pittsburgh Penguins prior to the 2000–01 season.
 His tenure in Pittsburgh lasted one season before he signed with the New York Islanders in the offseason.
 He played for the Islanders for the remainder of his career, primarily serving as a backup to veteran Chris Osgood and later youngster Rick DiPietro.

 Throughout his career, Snow's goaltending equipment, particularly his shoulder pads, was scrutinized by the league office on several occasions due to opposing teams alleging they violated NHL size rules.
 According to former teammate Michael Peca, Snow was known for his trash-talking: "He's got such a wit and sense of humor like no other.
 Snow says things that will cut you without being rude or obnoxious."
 Snow was regarded as a respected leader both on and off the ice.